sammorton11/WeatherApp/README.md

 # WeatherApp

 This is my first Android application that connects to the internet and retrieves data from an API.
-The app is a simple weather tool that displays the current weather based on the users location and displays the sunrise and sunset times.
+The app is a simple weather tool that displays the current weather data based on the users location, as well as the the sunrise and sunset times.
 I implemented a refresh button in the action bar to refresh the weather data, as well as Celsius and Fahrenheit buttons to convert the temperature data to the users preference.
 I am still working on finishing testing because I am still learning Espresso and JUnit.

 Technologies: